Integrated Sciences 3 (IS-3)

 • Demonstrate respect, compassion, accountability, dependability, and integrity in interpersonal interactions, coursework, and in interactions with patients.

-• Uphold principles of medical ethics and patient confidentiality.
+• Uphold principles of medical ethics and patient confidentiality in clinical settings.

 • Display respect for diverse patient populations and perspectives.